LedgerHQ/app-bitcoin-new/doc/musig.md

 #### Security of synthetic randomness

 Generating $rand_{i, j}$ synthetically is not a problem, since the $rand\_root$ value is kept secret and never leaves the device.
-This ensures that all the values produced for different $i$ and $j$ not predictable for an attacker.
+This ensures that all the values produced for different $i$ and $j$ are not predictable for an attacker.

 #### Malleability of the PSBT
 If the optional parameters are passed to the _NonceGen_ function, they will depend on the transaction data present in the PSBT.
 Therefore, there is no guarantee that they will be unchanged the next time the PSBT is provided.